Maryland Route 39: Route description

-MD 39 begins at the West Virginia state line in Hutton adjacent to CSX's Mountain Subdivision railroad line.
+MD 39 begins at the West Virginia state line in Hutton to the south of CSX's Mountain Subdivision railroad line which runs parallel to the road.
 WV 7 continues west from the state line toward Terra Alta.
 MD 39 heads southeast as two-lane undivided Hutton Road through the village of Hutton.
 The state highway skirts the hamlet of Crellin before crossing the Youghiogheny River and turning northeast.
 At Old Crellin Road, MD 39 veers north and enters the town limits of Oakland, where the highway becomes Oak Street.
 MD 39 curves to the east, then crosses the Little Youghiogheny River into downtown Oakland.
-After crossing over the Mountain Subdivision tracks, the state highway meets its eastern terminus at US 219.
+After crossing the Mountain Subdivision tracks, the state highway meets its eastern terminus at US 219.
 US 219 heads north from the intersection as Third Street and east as a continuation of Oak Street.

 History

 MD 39 was under construction by 1919 between Oakland and Crellin.
-The highway was completed to just east of the Youghiogheny River in 1921.
+The highway was completed just east of the Youghiogheny River in 1921.
 MD 39 was extended across the river through Hutton to the West Virginia state line in 1923.